Georges-GNM/hackday-gcloud-example-applications/README.md

 - configure Docker to use gcloud to authenticate Google's container registry

 Full instructions for these steps are in the hack day engineering guidance document.

+## Application name

+In each example, the `APPLICATION_NAME` file is used to centralize the configuration of your application's name.
+This ensures consistency for local development, deployment and in Google Cloud, without having to change the name in multiple places.

+This value is used as the Cloud Run service name, so **it must be unique** to your application.
+Add a single line containing the desired name of your application.

+    my-app-name

+Please avoid spaces or special characters.
+If the name is not unique, deployment may fail or overwrite an existing service in Google Cloud.

 ## Node app